0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 # Miden VM decoder

-Miden VM program decoder is responsible for ensuring that a program with a given [MAST root](https://hackmd.io/yr-ieh7SSKOzWw7Kdo9gnA) is executed by the VM.
+Miden VM program decoder is responsible for ensuring that a program with a given [MAST root](/miden/design/programs.html) is executed by the VM.
 As the VM executes a program, the decoder does the following:

 1. Decodes a sequence of field elements supplied by the prover into individual operation codes (or *opcodes* for short).
-2. Organizes the sequence of field elements into code blocks, and computes the hash of the program according to the methodology described [here](https://hackmd.io/yr-ieh7SSKOzWw7Kdo9gnA#Program-hash-computation).
+2. Organizes the sequence of field elements into code blocks, and computes the hash of the program according to the methodology described [here](/miden/design/programs.html#Program-hash-computation).

 At the end of program execution, the decoder outputs the computed program hash.
 This hash binds the sequence of opcodes executed by the VM to a program the prover claims to have executed.
-The verifier uses this hash during the STARK proof verification process to verify that the proof attests to a correct execution of a specific program (i.e., the prover didn't execute program $A$ while in fact executing a different program $B$).
+The verifier uses this hash during the STARK proof verification process to verify that the proof attests to a correct execution of a specific program (i.e., the prover didn't claim to execute program $A$ while in fact executing a different program $B$).

 The sections below describe how Miden VM decoder works.
 Throughout these sections we make the following assumptions:
 1. An opcode requires $7$ bits to represent.